qagesmachado/qagesmachado/README.md

-### Hello my name is Gustavo Machado and I'm Quality Analist
+### Hello my name is Gustavo Machado and I'm a Quality Analyst

-- 🔭 I’m currently working as Quality Software Engineer
+- 🔭 I’m currently working as Senior Quality Software Engineer
-- 🌱 I’m currently learning about Performance test
+- 🌱 I’m currently learning about Continuous Integration and Continuous Delivery
-- 🎥 I'm currently recording a video for my youtube channel
+- 🎥 I'm currently recording a video for my YouTube channel and my Instagram page
 - 😎 Find me on all my social media through the links below
+- 📘 Teaching other QAs on YouTube and Udemy

 <div align="center">
   <a href="https://github.com/gesmachado">